-- As of June 19, 2019, the Board of Directors consists of eight members including one female Director. - The Company is considering an increase in diversity for the composition of Directors, Audit & Supervisory Board Members and Executive Officers in order to promote growth at the global level, enhance competitive strength, and respond to significant changes in the business environment.
+- As of June 24, 2020, Board of Directors consists of eight members including one female Director. - The Company is considering an increase in diversity for the composition of Directors, Audit & Supervisory Board Members and Executive Officers in order to promote growth at the global level, enhance competitive strength, and respond to significant changes in the business environment.

-2. Efforts toward Enhancing the Functions of the Audit & Supervisory Board The Audit & Supervisory Board System
+2. Efforts toward Enhancing the Functions of Audit & Supervisory Board Audit & Supervisory Board System

-P27 Please see "6.
+Please refer to "6.
 Systems to Ensure Effectiveness of Audit Performed by Audit & Supervisory Board Members"